 According to the National Institute on drug abuse, marijuana use can lead to marijuana use disorder, which may become an addiction in severe cases.
 Under the CCA, the Department of Health has worked hard to ensure that providers use caution when determining dosage to help prevent possible addiction.

-Get your Medical Marijuana Card to visit the state registered dispensaries who can provide you the right dosage of the right quality.
+Get your Medical Marijuana Card to visit the state registered dispensaries that can provide you the right dosage of the right quality.

 Is Marijuana a Gateway Drug?